1430 “me gusta”

 - willingness to carry out tasks to the best of their ability and able to work different hours (not more, just flexible) on occasion

 - the understanding that serving food to members of the public requires a clean, tidy appearance and hygienic practices

-- good physical health and stamina, and able to safely lift 25 lbs
+- good physical health and stamina, and able to easily and safely lift 25 lbs

 - ABSOLUTELY NO ALCOHOL, DRUG OR TOBACCO HABITS (including vaping and edibles), and not in recent recovery from addiction.
 (Yes, marijuana is legal in CA. No, it is not allowed in any form on our property.
 Please do not apply to volunteer with us if even occasional use is important to you.
 Also, we respect people’s need to use marijuana for genuine medical purposes.
 But if you are taking marijuana for a health issue, that same issue will probably make work here too challenging.)
 Some residents occasionally drink alcohol, but we have guidelines around usage.
 Ayahuasca, peyote or other hallucinogens or psychedelics are also not allowed; we fully respect their use as sacraments or tools in specific contexts, but our center is not one of those contexts.